pranshurastogi/Web_scrapper_Email_from_domain_finder/README.md

 ## How I improved the search of emails

 I am not directly searching for emails from that particular URL to find emails, instead I firstly scrapping all the similar URL's and then searching for emails in that.

+# To know more go to wiki page of this repo.